-In response to anthropogenic and natural environmental drivers, many species worldwide are experiencing changes to their distribution ranges.
-The Canada lynx (Lynx canadensis) has undergone a contraction of its historic range throughout North America, by approximately 40%.
-Possible causes of this loss of range include climate change, habitat loss and/or fragmentation, changes in forest management techniques, and competition with other predators, especially the closely-related bobcat (Lynx rufus).
-In recent decades, the bobcat’s range has been expanding northward into areas formerly and currently occupied by lynx.
+Over the past several decades, the Canada lynx (Lynx canadensis) has lost approximately 40% of its historic range throughout North America.
+Possible causes of this range contraction include climate change, habitat loss and/or fragmentation, changes in forest management practices, and competition with other predators, especially the closely-related bobcat (Lynx rufus).
+Concurrent with the lynx range contraction, the bobcat’s range has been expanding northward into areas formerly and currently occupied by lynx.

-My research aims to address fine-scale habitat selection by lynx and bobcats in northern Ontario, in order to determine how the bobcat may be limited as it expands its range and to assess the interactions between the two species.
-Through snow-tracking and placing GPS collars on lynx and bobcats on the north shore of Lake Huron, I am investigating the land-cover types, snow conditions, and prey species that the two species select within their home ranges.
-Understanding the resource use of these two species is important for informing conservation and management of the Canada lynx, a species that is threatened in the contiguous US and is a valuable natural resource.
+My research aims to address habitat selection by Canada lynx and bobcats in an area of range overlap in northeastern Ontario.
+Through snow-tracking and the use of GPS collars, I am investigating the land-cover types, snow conditions, and prey species that the two species select at a fine scale.
+Understanding the resource use of these two species is important for predicting future range limit changes and for informing conservation and management of the Canada lynx, a species that is threatened in the contiguous US and is a valuable natural resource.

 Canada lynx tracks (March 2017) Bobcat tracks (Feb 2017)